 When is the last time you bought a bicycle?
 Things have changed a lot in 25 years.
 I have posted a picture of a Fuji DelRey (circa 1988).
 It’s a steel bike and weighs at least 30 lbs.
 It was a great, solid bike in it’s time.
 Today you can just barely sell it on eBay.

 I have also posted a current picture of a Stradalli, with a carbon fiber frame.
 It weighs less than 15 lbs.
 The frame weight is a third the weight of a steel frame and equal in strength.

 We embrace composite technology for home construction, aviation, ship building, cars and boats, bridge repair, and even ballistics protection.
 And yes – bicycles.

 So why not Air Handling Unit construction?
 Why aren’t more companies making composite panel units here in North America?
 They make composite units in Europe, India and China.
-Here in the US we are now using a lot of aluminum units.
+Here in the US we are now using a lot of aluminum units when providing residential air conditioning services .
 They are lighter and last forever.
 Composite materials are the next logical step for our Air Handling Units.

 Annexair has recently developed a composite panel Air Handling Unit.
 Here are five major reasons that composite units make sense:

 - Unit weight is 30-40 % lighter than steel

 It’s pretty amazing that they can provide the advantages of a composite panel system at the same price as a steel unit.
 That makes the new technology a real bargain.